curychris/movie-finder/README.md

-# Tugas #2 PKL

-In this project directory, you can try to run:
+# You can try to run:

 ### `npm install`
 ### `npm start`